 Q?
 What if my tape has more than 2 hours on it?
 The tape will be broken up into several DVDS of close to 2 hours each and charged accordingly as additional tapes.

 Q?
 Do you label the finished DVD?
 Yes, we print directly on special inkjet printable DVDs the basic title information from what is written on the videotape.

 Q?
 Can you combine photos or slides/movies with videotapes?
-No, they are all separate mediums and a separate process.
-You can always request customized editing services, but that is charged at a hourly rate for computer time.
+No, they are all separate mediums and separate processes.
+You can always request customized editing services, but that is charged at an hourly rate for computer time.